sparkalow/craft-activecampaign-forms/README.md

 # ActiveCampaign Forms

 Easily add [ActiveCampaign](https://www.activecampaign.com/) forms to entries with a custom field type.
+Then render the form with a simple twig method.
+No more managing embed snippets.

 ## Requirements